 • Ear discomfort or ringing

-This broader understanding is particularly relevant in Israel, where awareness of holistic and functional medicine is a growing trend.
+This broader understanding is particularly relevant in California, where awareness of holistic and functional medicine is a growing trend.
 More and more patients are increasingly asking not just how to relieve symptoms, but why those symptoms exist in the first place.

 The Missing Piece: Muscle Dysfunction